How To Add A Link Section To WordPress

 Practical Tip

-If you have added many links, the Link Manager plugin allows you to easily administer these using sorting, searching, and filtering features.
+If you have added many links, the Links Manager plugin lets you easily administer these using filter, sort, and search functionality.

 You can sort your links